barchart/barchart-ondemand-example-java/README.md

 	count++;
 }

-/* save the results and update them at a later time */
+/* keep reference to the leaders object and update them at a later time */

 leaders.refresh();